 So now that we’ve covered some of the key armor oriented bolt-ons for your off road vehicle, we turn toward a concern that not everyone thinks about when modifying their 4×4.
 How do you protect your vehicle’s paint when off-roading?
 Even with the best armor imaginable affixed to your 4×4’s exterior, all it takes is one swipe of a tree branch and that paint is going to be gouged to hell and back.
 Leaving a bunch of dried mud or desert silt caked onto your pickup or SUV isn’t going to help your clear coat either, especially if allowed to sit for extended periods of time.
 You need to properly clean and coat your rig, and most of the off-the-shelf options aren’t going to do squat for protection.

 Oh, you threw a coat of spray wax on that beast before going on a rock crawling adventure?
 That’s like wrapping your naked ass in plastic wrap and then going for a frolic in a brier patch.
-Neither of these things are going to protect you or your 4×4 vehicle’s exposed epidermis, so skip the wax and go with something far more resilient.
+Neither of these things are going to protect you or your 4×4 vehicle’s exposed epidermis, so skip the weak-ass wax and go with something far more resilient.

 Before heading out on that next off-road adventure, give that mud-covered machine of yours a thorough spray-down with the pressure washer, followed by a two-bucket system wash session with a high quality car shampoo and a well-made wash mitt.
 This process will safely dislodge any stubborn debris strewn across the truck or Jeep’s hide, and the two-bucket method will prevent the spread of mud and whatnot.
 After that it’s on to a thorough microfiber towel wipe-down and a coat of Armor Shield IX ceramic coating for unrivaled paint protection.